Plan B – Step by Step Rigging & Set-Up Guide

 Plan B comes with the rigs loose and at the end of the sailing day, you too should loosen off the boom vang, jackstay and down haul to ensure that your main sail is not stored under load.
 This will help increase the life of your sail.

 Your PLAN B comes supplied to rig up perfectly and ready to race following these steps - IN ORDER ...

 1. Loosely assemble main, jib, sheets and side stays onto the boat.
 Tighten side stays to your normal marker (or lock nut).
 Don’t worry too much about even side stay tension just yet.

-Light winds – Aim for a slightly straighter mast (result fuller main).
+Light winds – Aim for a slightly straighter upper mast. (result fuller main)